shishupal082/ftp-application/FTP/app_readme.txt

     - filenameFormat: "YYYY-MM-dd-HH-mm'-filename'"
     - Because, it may be requirement in future filename should have information of user

-Display % completed fileUpload (Between 1% to 99%)
+Display % completed fileUpload (Between 1% to 99%), sometime 100% also
     - Here, we can not display 100% always because 100% and completed fires parallel
         - So, 100% page rendering will be ignored
         - If, there is slight delay between 100% and completed, then it will be visible